-Furthermore, only 21% of KIs reported people in their communities were familiar with preparing Oral Rehydration Solution (ORS), a vital remedy for combating AWD or Cholera.
+Furthermore, only 31% of KIs reported people in their communities were familiar with preparing Oral Rehydration Solution (ORS), a vital remedy for combating AWD or Cholera.
 This information poses a critical concern in a region frequently affected by diarrheal diseases.
-Moreover, 64% of KIs highlighted the absence of nearby Oral Rehydration Centers (ORCs) or Diarrhea Treatment Centers (DTCs), revealing a critical gap in access to professional care for dehydration and diarrhea-related conditions.
+Moreover, 75% of KIs highlighted the absence of nearby Oral Rehydration Centers (ORCs) or Diarrhea Treatment Centers (DTCs), revealing a critical gap in access to professional care for dehydration and diarrhea-related conditions.
 The absence of these facilities underscores the urgent need for improved healthcare resources to protect public health.

-According to 59% of KIs, the majority of the population faces significant barriers in accessing general healthcare facilities.
-These obstacles include: low quality of services (bad service, unqualified, or unfriendly staff), and the consultation, treatment, or medication are expensive.
+According to 72% of KIs, the majority of the population faces significant barriers in accessing general healthcare facilities.
+These obstacles include: high cost of consultations, treatment, and medication, and low quality of services bad service unqualified or unfriendly staff.
 These factors exacerbate the already challenging process of seeking medical care, making it even more difficult for individuals to access the healthcare they need.

 To address these barriers, interventions should prioritize ensuring a consistent supply of medicines and improving the quality of healthcare services through staff training and better management.
-Additionally, expanding transportation support, establishing closer healthcare facilities, and upgrading WASH infrastructure in existing centers are critical steps.
+Additionally, expanding transportation support, and establishing closer healthcare facilities are critical steps.
 Strengthening community health education will further empower individuals to seek care and utilize available services effectively.
-Collectively, these measures are essential for enhancing healthcare access and
+Collectively, these measures are essential for enhancing healthcare access and outcomes in the assessed districts of Assessed districts in Ta'iz governorate.